 * Intention to treat analysis

-Follow up of children who completed this study showed that 80% of peanut allergic children who had achieved sustained unresponsiveness (remission of their allergy) following 18 months of PRT100 treatment were still eating peanut 4 years later, and 70% (of those who completed a challenge test) had long-term sustained unresponsiveness 4 years after completing treatment.
+Follow up of children who completed this study showed that 80% of peanut allergic children who had achieved sustained unresponsiveness following 18 months of PRT100 treatment were still eating peanut 4 years later, and 70% (of those who completed a challenge test) had long-term sustained unresponsiveness 4 years after completing treatment.

 80% of treatment responders still eating peanut at 4 years post-treatment

-A further placebo-controlled Phase 2b study is now underway comparing PRT100 to Oral Immunotherapy (OIT) alone.
+A further placebo-controlled Phase 2b study is currently underway comparing PRT100 to Oral Immunotherapy (OIT) alone.

-Prota is planning a pivotal Phase 3 multinational, multi-centre study to further establish the efficacy and safety of PRT100 in a wider population, with a view to product registration.
+Prota is also planning a pivotal Phase 3 multinational, multi-center study to be conducted under an Investigational New Drug Application to further evaluate the efficacy and safety of PRT100 in a wider population, with a view to product registration.